Before anything else, it is a good idea to sit down and clarify your motivations and draw up a basic time frame for the selling process.

 Most buyers will have the property inspected by a licensed property inspector within the timeframe that was agreed upon in the effective contract to purchase.
 Some buyers will have several different inspectors inspect the property, if they wish to obtain professional opinions from inspectors who specialize in a specific area (eg. roof, HVAC, structure).
 If the agreement is conditional upon financing, then the property will be appraised by a licensed appraiser to determine the value for the lending institution via third party.
 This is done so that the lending institution can confirm their investment in your property is accurate.
 A buyer of a commercial property may also have a complete environmental audit performed and/or soil test, if required by the lending institution.

-A title company will act as the closing agent, whose job is to examine and insure clear title to real estate.
+A title company will act as the closing agent.
+Their job is to examine and insure clear title to the real estate.
 After researching the complete recorded history of your property, they will certify that 1) your title is free and clear of encumbrances (eg. mortgages, leases, or restrictions, liens) by the date of closing; and 2) all new encumbrances are duly included in the title.

 A contingency is a condition that must be met before a contract becomes legally binding.
 In the Texas contract we use an Option Period, which is purchased from the Seller for a Fee.
 This gives the Buyer the Unrestricted Right To Terminate the Contract in the agreed upon time frame, usually 7 to 10 day from contract execution.